 (4) In subsection (3) interest rate in relation to a loan means the rate of interest payable on the balance of the amount for the time being advanced and remaining owing under the loan.

-[Section 42 amended by No. 28 of 2006 s.
+[Section 42 amended: No. 28 of 2006 s.
 332.]

 43. Normal legal relationships to apply